SerenTera/monster-marker/README.md

 v4.2.1: Added NA easter event mobs (Caiman and Eggs).
 Added checks to disable if in dungeon.
 Choc Egg Caiman not included

 v4.2.2: Added NA anniversary terron mobs.
 Deleted old event mob entries (NOT World Bam).
 Added new config option to automatically delete old event mobs entry, config name is `allowAutoEntryRemoval` and is Enabled by default.
 If you do not wish to have this, then set it to false in config.json, else the old event entries will be deleted on next login after updating.

+v4.2.3 Add Khemadia for letters farming, add command for adding entries in game.

 ## Requirements and Infomation
 Requires: